oven-sh/boringssl/crypto/fipsmodule/FIPS.md

 In the case that the seed is taken from RDRAND, getrandom will also be queried to obtain additional entropy from the operating system.

-On Android, only `getrandom` is supported and, when seeding for the first time, the system property `ro.boringcrypto.hwrand` is queried.
-If set to `true` then `getrandom` will be called with the `GRND_RANDOM` flag.
-Only entropy draws destined for DRBG seeds are affected by this.
-We are not suggesting that there is any security advantage at all to doing this, and thus recommend that Android vendors do _not_ set this flag.

 The CTR-DRBG is reseeded every 4096 calls to `RAND_bytes`.
 Thus the process will randomly crash about every 2¹³⁵ calls.

 The FIPS PRNGs allow “additional input” to be fed into a given call.
 We use this feature to be as robust as possible to state duplication from process forks and VM copies: for every call we read 32 bytes of “additional data” from the entropy source (without overread) which means that cloned states will diverge at the next call to `RAND_bytes`.
 This is called “prediction resistance” by FIPS, but we do *not* claim this property in a FIPS context because we don't implement it the way they want.